watermint/toolbox/README.md

 # Usage

-`tbx` have various features.
-Run without an option for a list of supported commands and options.
-You can see available commands and options by running executable without arguments like below.
+`tbx` has various features.
+Run without an option for a list of supported commands and options.\nYou can see available commands and options by running the executable without arguments as shown below.

 ```
 % ./tbx